spiral/docs/components/entity.md

 ```

 ### Reserved Names
-Following field names are reserved for model behaviour definition and can not be accessed using magic get **inside** model:
+Following field names are reserved for model behaviour definition and can not be accessed using magic get/set **inside** model:

 Field      | Description
 ---        | ---